act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 10

-This paragraph holds the visual reference word "circle" but in this case it is not an instruction so it passes.
+This paragraph holds the visual reference word "circle" but in this case it is not an instruction, so it passes.

 ```html
 <p>